-- IFRS 17 Insurance Contracts - Amendments to IFRS 17 Insurance Contracts (IFRS 17 and IFRS 4) - Classification of liabilities as current or non-current (Amendments to IAS 1) - Definition of Accounting Estimates (Amendments to IAS 8) - Lease Liability in a Sale and Leaseback (Amendments to IFRS 16) - Non-current Liabilities with Covenants (Amendments to IAS 1) - Deferred Tax related to Assets and Liabilities from a Single Transaction.
+- Classification of Liabilities as Current or Non-current (Amendments to IAS 1) - Lease Liability in a Sale and Leaseback (Amendments to IFRS 16) - Supplier Finance Arrangements (Amendments to IAS 7 and IFRS 7) - Non-current Liabilities with Covenants (Amendments to IAS 1) - Lack of Exchangeability (Amendments to IAS 21) - IFRS S1 General Requirements for Disclosure of Sustainability-related Financial Information and IFRS S2 Climate-related Disclosures.

-4 Summary of significant accounting policies
+4 Summary of material accounting policies

-The following significant accounting policies have been applied in the preparation of the financial statements.
+The following material accounting policies have been applied in the preparation of the financial statements.
 The accounting policies have been consistently applied.